Contact

 NWA LITTER CLEANUPS

 Each fall community partners come together on a regional effort to remove litter from recreational areas.
-Sign up at the bottom of this page to be notified of next year's event!
+Litter cleanups are an easy way obtain service hours and help keep area waterways clean!
+Sign up to be notified of 2026 events!

 How does litter impact water?